-Joe Kent and Dan Mitchell, senior fellow at the Cato Institute, discussed the implications of the tax increases being proposed at the Hawaii State Legislature.
-The interview was recorded as part of the Grassroot Institute with Dr. Keli’i Akina, a radio show on KAOI and KAKU on Maui, and on KKNE on Oahu.
+Joe Kent, Grassroot Institute of Hawaii Vice President of research, and economist Dan Mitchell, a senior fellow at the Cato Institute, discussed the implications of the tax increases being proposed at the Hawaii State Legislature.

-The goal of raising taxes is to increase government revenue, but will these proposed tax increases bring in the dollar amounts they promise?
+Mitchell noted that the goal of raising taxes is to increase government revenue, but doubted the proposed tax increases would bring in the dollar amounts they promised.

 Listen to the full interview here: